Clementine Hunter: Early life

-Clementine Hunter was born in late December 1886 or early January 1887 at Hidden Hill Plantation, near Cloutierville in Natchitoches Parish, Louisiana.
-She was the first of seven children born to Janvier Reuben (though Clementine Hunter called him John) and Mary Antoinette Adams.
+Clementine Hunter's exact birth date is unknown; she was born in late December 1886 or early January 1887 at Hidden Hill Plantation, near Cloutierville in Natchitoches Parish, Louisiana.
+She was the first of seven children born to Janvier "John" Reuben and Mary Antoinette Adams.
 Hunter's siblings were named Maria, Ida, Rosa, Edward, Simon, and John.
 Hunter's maternal grandmother Idole, an enslaved Black and Native American woman, was born in Virginia and brought to Louisiana.
 Her maternal grandfather was called Billy Zack Adams.
-Hunter's paternal grandfather, who was of mixed African, French, and Irish descent, traded horses during the Civil War, but died before she was born.
-Hunter knew her paternal grandmother well, a Black and Native American woman who she called MéMé (pronounced May–May).
+Hunter's paternal grandfather, who was of mixed African, French, and Irish descent, traded horses during the Civil War; he died before she was born.
+Hunter knew her paternal grandmother well, a Black and Native American woman who she called MéMé (pronounced May-May).
 Her parents were married on October 15, 1890, in Cloutierville at the town's Catholic church, St. John the Baptist.

-She was baptized a Catholic on March 19, 1887, in Cloutierville, and it is known that she was about three months old.
-Although her exact date of birth is unknown, she said she was born around Christmas.
-She went by the name Clémence for the first part of her life, was baptized Clementiam and changed her name to Clementine after moving to Melrose Plantation.
+Hunter was baptized a Catholic on March 19, 1887, in Cloutierville, at about three months old.
+She was baptized Clementiam, went by the name Clémence for the first part of her life, and changed her name to Clementine after moving to Melrose Plantation.
 Her family called her by the nickname Tébé, the French for "little baby," a nickname she carried into adulthood.

-Hunter moved at Cloutierville when she was around five years old and sent to St. John the Baptist Catholic Church School.
+Hunter moved to Cloutierville when she was around five years old and was sent to St. John the Baptist Catholic Church School.
 The school was segregated and enforced harsh rules, which Hunter cited as the reason she left school at a young age.
-She attended school for less than a year, and never formally learned to read or write.
+She attended school for less than a year and never learned to read or write.
 Hunter began working in the fields at eight years old, picking cotton alongside her father.
-Throughout her life she moved around in the Cane River Valley while her father looked for work.
-At certain points she lived in Robeline, Cypress, and Alexandria.
-In 1902, around the age of fifteen, Hunter moved to Melrose Plantation.
+Throughout her early life her family moved around in the Cane River Valley while her father looked for work.
+At certain points they lived in Robeline, Cypress, and Alexandria.

-Hunter's father, Janvier "John" Reuben was hired as a wage laborer by John H. Henry, the current owner of Melrose.
-Hunter also worked for a wage as an agricultural laborer, harvesting 150 to 200 pounds of cotton a day, making 75 cents.
-In the fall, she would also harvest pecans, working six days a week for months of the year.
+In 1902, when Hunter was around the age of fifteen, her family moved to Melrose Plantation, where her father had been hired as a wage laborer by John H. Henry, the plantation owner.
+She worked there as an agricultural laborer as well, toiling six days a week for most of the year.
+She would pick 150 to 200 pounds of cotton a day for 75 cents in wages.
+In the fall, she would harvest pecans.
 While in her teens, Hunter took informal classes at night with other workers at Melrose Plantation.
-Her mother, Mary Antoinette Reuben, died in 1905 at Melrose.
+Her mother died in 1905 at Melrose.